 - FALL OF COTTAGE AND SMALL INDUSTRIES

-Industrial development had an adverse effect on the cottage and small industries.
+Industrial development hurt the cottage and small industries.
 The production of cottage industries began to fall and many artisans became unemployed.

 - SLOW GROWTH OF INDUSTRIALISATION

-The rate of industrial growth is slow though the emphasis is laid on industrialisation yet the avenues of employment created by industrialisation are very few.
+The rate of industrial growth is slow though the emphasis is laid on industrialization yet the avenues of employment created by industrialization are very few.

 - CAUSES OF UNDEREMPLOYMENT